Brandon Parker: Professional career

+Pre-draft

 On November 20, 2017, it was announced that Parker had accepted his invitation to play in the 2018 Senior Bowl.
 On January 27, 2018, Parker played in the 2018 Reese's Senior Bowl as part of Houston Texans head coach Bill O'Brien's South team who defeated the North 45–16.
 His overall performance at the Senior Bowl impressed scouts and team representatives and helped raise his draft stock.
 Parker was among 20 Football Championship Subdivision (FCS) players who received an invitation to attend the NFL Scouting Combine.
 Parker attended the NFL Scouting Combine in Indianapolis and completed the majority of combine drills, but opted to skip the bench press.
 His overall combine performance was considered fair among scouts as he finished third among all offensive linemen in the broad jump and ninth in the vertical jump.

 Parker attended pre-draft visits and private workouts with multiple teams including the San Diego Chargers, Cincinnati Bengals, Philadelphia Eagles, New Orleans Saints, Buffalo Bills, New York Giants and Carolina Panthers.
-On April 2, 2018, Parker participated at North Carolina A&T's pro day and chose to perform the 40-yard dash (5.42s), 20-yard dash (3.08s), 10-yard dash (1.78s), and bench press (21 reps).
+On April 2, Parker participated at North Carolina A&T's pro day and chose to perform the 40-yard dash (5.42s), 20-yard dash (3.08s), 10-yard dash (1.78s), and bench press (21 reps).
 At the conclusion of the pre-draft process, Parker was projected to be a fourth or fifth round pick by the majority of NFL draft experts and scouts.
 He was ranked the 13th best offensive tackle prospect in the draft by DraftScout.com and was ranked the 14th best offensive tackle by Scouts Inc.

+Oakland / Las Vegas Raiders

-The Oakland Raiders selected Parker in the third round (65th overall) of the 2018 NFL Draft.
-Parker was the fifth offensive tackle selected in 2018.
-The Oakland Raiders traded their third (75th overall), fifth (152nd overall), and seventh round (212th overall) picks to the Baltimore Ravens in exchange for the Ravens' third round pick in order to move up in the third round and draft Parker.
+The Oakland Raiders selected Parker in the third round (65th overall) of the 2018 NFL draft.
+He was the fifth offensive tackle selected in 2018.
+The Raiders traded their third (75th overall; the Kansas City Chiefs selected Derrick Nnadi), fifth (152nd overall; the Tennessee Titans selected Dane Cruikshank), and seventh round (212th overall; Greg Senat) picks to the Baltimore Ravens in exchange for the Ravens' third round pick to draft Parker.

-On May 21, 2018, the Oakland Raiders signed Parker to a four-year, $4.09 million contract that includes a signing bonus of $1.05 million.
-Parker was named the Raiders starting right tackle in Week 5 after a season-ending injury to Donald Penn.
-Allowed 8.5 Sacks in his rookie year.
+On May 21, 2018, Oakland signed Parker to a four-year, $4.09 million contract that included a signing bonus of $1.05 million.
+Parker was named the Raiders' starting right tackle in Week 5 after a season-ending injury to Donald Penn.
+He allowed 8.5 sacks in his rookie year.

 In 2019, Parker started three games at right tackle.
 In 2021, he was named the starting right tackle in Week 5 and started the remainder of the season.

 On March 21, 2022, Parker re-signed with the Raiders.
-On August 28, 2022, Parker was placed on injured reserve.
+On August 28, Parker was placed on injured reserve.

+On March 10, 2023, Parker re-signed with the Raiders.
+He was placed on injured reserve on August 15 and released August 24.
+On November 6, Parker was re-signed to the Raiders practice squad.
+He was signed to the active roster on December 12.